easyt0re/Research_ADAMS_Sim/README.md

 This is just a log for my work in ADAMS Simulation.
 It helps me keep track of things.

 # LOG
+## 20180330
+### save *findEqPt.bin* as *checkL3Direction.bin* to do simple checks on the direction of L3 (BD)
+through derivation of the theoretical model, simple checks were needed to verify the correctness of the result

+this could also help me understand the device better, especially with the asymmetry

+2 markers were found to represent the direction but haven't dicided how to create the measurement

 ## 20180326
 ### save *joint2torq.bin* as *torq2joint.bin* b/c of the new I/Os
 input: joint torques; output: joint angles; observed with encoders